vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

-Due to the context length limited Transformers, developers that want to index Wikipedia or any text dataset using embedding models must split the text input into paragraph-sized chunks that align with lengths used during fine-tuning of the model for optimal embedding quality.
+Due to the context length limited Transformers, developers that want to index Wikipedia or any text dataset using embedding models must split the text input into chunks that align with lengths used during fine-tuning of the model for optimal embedding quality.